Discrete Morse Functions and Watersheds: Simplicial stacks

 If $(x,y)$ is a free pair of $F$, then both $x$ and $y$ are in $F[\s]$, with $\s = F(x)$.
 Thus $F(y) \geq F(x)$.
 Also, we have $x \subseteq y$.
 Then, since $F$ is a stack, we have $F(y) \leq F(x)$.
 Thus, we have $F(x) = F(y)$ whenever $(x,y)$ is a free pair of~$F$.

 Let $F$ be a simplicial stack on a complex $X$. \begin{enumerate} \item Let $(x,y)$ be a free ($p$-)pair of $F$.
 Let $G$ be the map such that $G(z) = F(z) -1$ if $z = x$ or $z = y$, and $G(z) = F(z)$ if $z \in X \setminus \{x,y\}$.
-We can see that $G$ is a simplicial stack on $X$, the map $G$ is called an \emph{elementary ($p$-)collapse of $F$ through $(x,y)$} or simply an \emph{elementary ($p$-)collapse of $F$}. \item If $G$ is the result of a sequence of elementary collapses (resp. $p$-collapses) of $F$, then we say that $F$ \emph{collapses (resp. $p$-collapses)} onto $G$. \item If $F$ collapses (resp. $p$-collapses) onto a stack $G$ that has no free pair (resp. no free $p$-pair), then $G$ is an \emph{ultimate collapse (resp. ultimate $p$-collapse)} of~$F$. \end{enumerate}
+We can see that $G$ is a simplicial stack on $X$.
+The map $G$ is called an \emph{elementary ($p$-)collapse of $F$ through $(x,y)$}, or, simply, an \emph{elementary ($p$-)collapse of $F$}.
+Fig.~\ref{fig:collapse} shows two different elementary collapses of a stack $F$. \item If $G$ is the result of a sequence of elementary collapses (resp. $p$-collapses) of $F$, then we say that $F$ \emph{collapses (resp. $p$-collapses)} onto $G$. \item If $F$ collapses (resp. $p$-collapses) onto a stack $G$ that has no free pair (resp. no free $p$-pair), then $G$ is an \emph{ultimate collapse (resp. ultimate $p$-collapse)} of~$F$. \end{enumerate}

-We conclude this section by giving a definition of a (regional) minimum of a stack, which plays a crucial role for the notion of a watershed.
+We conclude this section by giving a definition of a (regional) minimum of a stack, which plays a crucial role in the notion of a watershed.

 Let $F$ be a simplicial stack on a complex $X$ and let $\s \in \bb{Z}$.
 A subset $A$ of $X$ is a \emph{minimum of $F$ (at altitude $\s$)} if $A$ is a connected component of $X \setminus F[\s +1]$ and $A \cap (X \setminus F[\s]) = \emptyset$.
 The \emph{divide of $F$} is the set composed of all faces of $X$ that are not in a minimum of $F$.
 Note that any minimum of $F$ is an open set for $X$, and the divide of $F$ is a simplicial complex.